ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-ietf-masque-quic-proxy.md

 ~~~
 {: #iana-header-type-table title="Registered HTTP Header"}

-> TODO: Create a registry for the parameter names ("accept-transform", "transform",
-> "scramble-key"), and possibly also the transform names ("scramble", "null").

 ## QUIC Proxy Parameter Names

 This document establishes a new registry for QUIC proxy parameter names